8 COUNTRIES. 3 CONTINENTS. ONE SCRIPT THE INDUSTRY KEEPS ADVANCING.

 The Writer

-Tobi Iverson is a Tsimshian, Nisga'a screenwriter and cultural producer descended from Arthur Wellington Clah — the only known Indigenous diarist of the 1862 smallpox epidemic.
+Tobi Iverson is a Tsimshian, Nisga'a screenwriter and cultural producer — and the great-great-granddaughter of Arthur Wellington Clah, the only known Indigenous diarist of the 1862 Northwest Coast smallpox epidemic.

 Clah wrote in hard-won English for fifty years, repeating one vow across journal after journal:

-'writed by him to let all new people about old People'
+'writed by him to let all new people know about old People'

 Tobi Iverson — Writer